 9.2 Billing.
 We use a third-party payment processor (the "Payment Processor") to bill you through a payment account linked to your Membership Plan or APC on the Services (your "Billing Account") for use of the Paid Services.
 The processing of payments will be subject to the terms, conditions and privacy policies of the Payment Processor in addition to this Agreement.
 We are not responsible for error by the Payment Processor.
 By choosing to use Paid Services, you agree to pay us, through the Payment Processor, all charges at the prices then in effect for any use of such Paid Services in accordance with the applicable payment terms and you authorize us, through the Payment Processor, to charge your chosen payment provider (your "Payment Method").
 You agree to make payment using that selected Payment Method.
 We reserve the right to correct any errors or mistakes that it makes even if it has already requested or received payment.

 9.3 Payment Method.
 The terms of your payment will be based on your Payment Method and may be determined by agreements between you and the financial institution, credit card issuer or other provider of your chosen Payment Method.
 If we, through the Payment Processor, do not receive payment from you, you agree to pay all amounts due on your Billing Account upon demand.

 9.5 Refunds.
 You may cancel your Membership Plan at any time.
-You may be eligible to receive a refund at any time prior to publication of your first Article.
-After publication of your first Article, no refunds will be granted for Membership Plan Fees paid.
-If the per article APC has been paid prior to an accept decision and is later withdrawn or rejected you are eligible for a complete refund (minus any production costs which may have been incurred in the scenario where an Accepted article is withdrawn after production has started).
+Memberships are eligible for refunds up to 60 days after purchase.
+After 60 days or after publication of your first Article, no refunds will be granted for Membership fees paid.
+If the per article APC has been paid prior to an accept decision and the manuscript is later withdrawn or rejected you are eligible for a complete refund (minus any production costs which may have been incurred in the scenario where an Accepted article is withdrawn after production has started).
 PeerJ reserves the right to refuse refunds for any reason.